eoliveros/ln-wallet/README.md

 # Endpoints:

-* `/payment_form` returns an html page for a payment invoice form
 * `/new_address` returns an html page showing a generated bitcoin address
 * `/ln_invoice` returns an html page for creating LN invoices
+* `/send` returns an html page for sending onchain
 * `/pay_invoice` returns an html page for paying LN invoices
 * `/pay/<bolt11>` pays a bolt11 invoice and returns an html page of the result
+* `/list_txs` returns an html page of of all onchain history
-* `/paid` returns an html page of the status of all paid bolt11 invoices
+* `/invoices` returns an html page of the status of all paid bolt11 invoices
 * `/status/<bolt11>` returns an html page of the status of a specific bolt11 invoice payment
 * `/channel_opener` returns an html page for opening LN channels
 * `/open_channel/<node_id>/<amount>` opens a LN channel with node_id